-Notification of Next of Kin: When a U.S. citizen dies abroad, and no legal representative is present in the country at the time of death, the consular officer usually notifies the decedent's next of kin by telephone.
+Notification of Next of Kin: When a U.S. citizen dies abroad, the consular officer usually notifies the decedent's next of kin by telephone.
 On the basis of instructions received from the legal representative or other qualified party, the consular officer arranges for the disposition of the remains and the deceased’s belongings or estate.

 (2) An administrator appointed in intestate proceedings;

 (3) An agent of the executor or administrator, qualifying by power of attorney;